“An old French governor’s mansion turned contemporary, buzzy hotel with mouth-watering Khmer cuisine, just minutes from the iconic Angkor Wat”

 - Indulge in some marvellous treatments for body, mind and soul at the fabulous Visaya Spa; 30% discount for guests

-- Laze by the pool and clear out the cobwebs with a cooling swim
+- Laze by the pool and clear out the cobwebs with a cooling swim, or if you're feeling more energetic, the hotel can organise bicycle hire

 - Take a local tuk-tuk to the rice paddies outside Siem Reap and see local villages and lush, patchwork terraces